Mohamed-awad/Linux-Server-Configuration/README.md

 You can visit http://104.196.198.90 for the website deployed.

-# the SSh Key the SSH key you created for the grader user :-
+#  the SSH key you created for the grader user :-
 01111451253

 # the url